The Backrooms

 Growth and fandom

-Many adaptations of the Backrooms include other areas or floors called "Levels".[4][5]
-Pictured here is "Level 1", which appears as a parking garage, and "Level 2", a maintenance tunnel.
+Many adaptations of the Backrooms include other areas or floors called "Levels".[3][4]
+Pictured here are "Level 1", which appears as a parking garage, and "Level 2", a maintenance tunnel, respectively.

-Days after the original creepypasta,[6] users began to share stories about the Backrooms on subreddits such as r/creepypasta and later r/backrooms.[3]
-A fandom began to develop around the Backrooms, creators expanded upon the original iteration of the creepypasta by creating additional floors or "levels" and "entities" which populate them.[4][5]
-Notable levels include, but are not limited to:
+In the days following the original creepypasta,[5] writers began to share stories about the Backrooms on subreddits such as r/creepypasta and later r/backrooms.[2]
+A fandom was developing around the setting, and creators expanded upon its original iteration by imagining additional floors or "levels" and the dangerous "entities" which populate them.[3][4]

 As new levels were devised in r/Backrooms, a faction of fans who preferred the original Backrooms split off from the fandom.
 A Reddit user named Litbeep created another subreddit called r/TrueBackrooms focusing only on the original version.
 ABC News said that unlike fandoms surrounding existing properties, the lack of a canonical Backrooms made "drawing a line between authentic storytelling and jokes" difficult.[3]
 By March 2022, r/backrooms had over 157,000 members.[2]

-The fandom steadily expanded onto other platforms with the upload of videos on YouTube, Twitter and TikTok[6].
-Various wikis hosted on FANDOM and Wikidot (and dedicated Discord communities) dedicated to the lore and worldbuilding of the Backrooms were established.[8]
-The wikis function similarly to the SCP wiki, in the sense that they are fictitious collaborative writing projects that may be expanded upon by users.
-Dan Erickson, creator of the television series Severance (2022), named the Backrooms as one of his many influences while working on the series.[9]
+The fandom steadily expanded onto other platforms with the upload of videos on YouTube, Twitter and TikTok.[5]
+Wikis hosted on Fandom and Wikidot (and dedicated Discord communities) dedicated to the lore and worldbuilding of the Backrooms were established.[6]
+The wikis function similarly to the SCP wiki, being fictitious collaborative writing projects that may be expanded upon by users.
+Dan Erickson, creator of the television series Severance (2022), named the Backrooms as one of his many influences while working on the series.[7]

 Image origin

 A photo of the same location as the original, taken on the same day.
-Both photos were taken during a renovation of a Wisconsin hobby shop.
+Both photos were actually taken during a renovation of a hobby shop in Oshkosh, Wisconsin.

-Until 2024, the source of the original Backrooms image was not widely known.[4][10][11]
-In May 2024, a Twitter user announced in a now-viral post that their friend had discovered the image's origin.[10][11]
-This was the result of a combined effort in a Backrooms-dedicated Discord community,[12] which traced the image to an archived webpage from March 2003 using the Wayback Machine.[13]
+Until 2024, the source of the original Backrooms image was not widely known.[3][8][9]
+In May 2024, the image's origin was located by a Backrooms-dedicated Discord community,[8][9][10] tracing the image to an archived webpage from March 2003 using the Wayback Machine.[11]

 The image was found to have been taken during the renovation of "a former furniture store with plenty of partitions and fake inner walls" in Wisconsin.[12][13]
 For much of the 20th century, Rohner's Home Furnishings occupied 807 and 811 Oregon Street, Oshkosh, Wisconsin.[14]
 In 2003, 807 Oregon Street was acquired by a new tenant, a branch of the American hobby shop chain HobbyTown.[9][10][15]